imjasonh/gcping/DEVELOPMENT.md

 ./genconfig.sh
 ```

 This transforms Terraform output to a form usable by the JS frontend.
+If there
+are any changes, you need to redeploy to see them.